To opt out of IUOE 609 dues:

 A portion of the dues paid by IUOE 609 members goes to support the IUOE national headquarters.

 Union officials are also required to file reports with the Dept. of Labor disclosing potential conflicts of interest related to IUOE’s business dealings.
-General president James Callahan has regularly filed LM-30 reports disclosing that he is on the board of and receives over $40,000 each year in compensation from Ullico, Inc., a company that provides insurance, financial services and administrative products to IUOE.
+General president James Callahan has regularly filed LM-30 reports with the Dept. of Labor disclosing that he is on the board of and receives compensation from Ullico, Inc., a company that provides insurance, financial services, and administrative products to IUOE.